MarekMatyas/tech201_agile_and_scrum/README.md

 ### 3.Adaptation
 This is about continuous improvement to adapt based on the results of the inspection, everyone should reflect on how to improve.

+# Scrum roles
 ![](Scrum-tEAM-min-1-1.png)

+### Product owner
+Key stakeholder who should have a deep understanding of the product and communicates with both team and other stakeholders.

+### Scrum Master
+Ensures that the team keeps to the value of Scrum, facilitates meetings and removes impediments.

+### Development team
+- Effectively 3-9 people
+- Decides how the work will be done
+- Everyone is accountable

+# Benefits of Scrum